Side profile of a man with Shingles.

 Lexie Hearing

 Should it be determined that you can benefit from wearing hearing aids, Lexie may just be the solution your looking for.
-Lexie hearing aids are high-quality, FDA-regulated hearing aids that are available at an affordable price.
+Lexie hearing aids are high-quality, FDA-cleared hearing aids that are available at an affordable price.
 You can easily order your Lexies on the Lexie Hearing website and have them delivered right to your door.
 The set-up of your hearing aids is done right from your home through the Lexie app where you will take a hearing test and your hearing aids will be tuned according to the results of this test.
-Our Lexie Experts are available via voice or video call 6 days a week should you require any assistance.
+Our Lexie Experts® are available via voice or video call 7 days a week should you require any assistance.

 Image of post writer Katlego Mogapi.